 The activation res. de-activation of the counter happens via an internal gate (I gate).
-The I gate is the AND operation of the software gate (SW gate) and the hardware gate (HW gate).
-The SW gate is opened (activated) via your user application by an edge 0-1 of the bit SW_GATE_SET of CCTRL_I in the output area.
-The software gate is closed (de-activated) by an edge 0-1 of the bit SW_GATE_RESET.
-The HW gate is controlled via the concerning "Gate" input.
-The parameterization allows you to de-activate the consideration of the HW gate so that the counter activation can take place only via the SW gate.
+The I gate corresponds to the software gate (SW gate).
+The SW gate is opened (activated) via your user application by an edge 0-1 of the bit SW\GATE\SET of the control word in the output area.
+The software gate is closed (de-activated) by an edge 0-1 of the bit SW\GATE\RESET.
+If the I gate was automatically closed at "counting once", so this may only be opened with an edge 0-1 on SW\GATE\SET.
 The following states influence the I gate:

-SW gate HW gate influences I gate
+SW gate influences I gate

-0 with edge 0-1 0
+0 0

+1 1

-1 with edge 0-1 1
+with edge 0-1 1